-Second, we compare nucleation in the trench trap and in a periodic system with no trap for the `low density' parameters described above, for which $N\xi^2/A=3/2$.
-The periodic simulations are carried out on a $512\times512$ lattice with the same physical lattice spacing $\updelta x$, such that the volume of the periodic box is approximately equal to that of the interior of the trap.
-We choose the `low density' parameters so that the Euclidean action~\eqref{eq:euclidean-action} associated with bulk nucleation is approximately half of that in the `high density' case; our expectation is therefore that bulk nucleation in the low-density setup should occur at a comparable rate to edge nucleation in the high-density setup above.
-As shown in panel (b) of Fig.~\ref{fig:cos-mean}, this is indeed the case: both the trench-trap ensemble and the periodic ensemble decay within the simulation time at essentially the same rate.
-This confirms that the decay rate is insensitive to the presence of a boundary once the trench trap has been implemented.
-We also confirm visually that every simulation in this low-density trench-trap ensemble decays via homogeneous nucleation in the bulk (see bottom row of Fig.~\ref{fig:sims}).
+Second, we compare nucleation in the trench trap and in a periodic system with no trap for the `low density' parameters described above.
+The periodic simulations are carried out on a $512\times512$ lattice with the same spacing $\updelta x$, such that the periodic volume is approximately equal to that of the trap interior.
+We choose the `low density' parameters so that the Euclidean action~\eqref{eq:euclidean-action} associated with bulk nucleation is approximately half of that in the `high density' case; we therefore expect bulk nucleation in the low-density setup to occur at a comparable rate to edge nucleation in the high-density setup.
+As shown in Fig.~\hyperref[fig:cos-mean]{5(b)}, this is indeed the case: both the trench and periodic ensembles decay at essentially the same rate.
+This confirms that the rate is insensitive to the boundary once the trench has been implemented.
+We also confirm that every simulation in this low-density trench ensemble decays via bulk nucleation (see bottom row of Fig.~\ref{fig:sims}).